 How FTS indexing works

-The indexing mechanism is based on an offline model, where indexing tasks are recorded in a system table (
+The indexing mechanism is based on an asynchronous queue, which is based in an internal system table (

 ft_pending) in the database during the originating transaction.
 The originating transaction typically involves a create entry, set entry, merge entry, or delete entry operation on a form where a field indexed for full text search exists.